ORCHARD PARK, N.Y. - This is what it has come to.

 This is what it has come to in Andy Reid's 13th season as head coach of the Eagles.
 His team is 1-4 after a miserable, sloppy, unprofessional effort here led to a 31-24 loss.
-Every major decision Reid has made in the last three years has blown up in his ever-redder face.
+Every major decision Reid has made in the past three years has blown up in his ever-redder face.
 The seasons of consistent success, of double-digit wins and deep playoff runs, feel like ancient history.
 They feel like the work of another coach.

 Start with the knowledge that Reid is very unlikely to be fired now or at any time during this season.
 It is not the norm in the NFL.
 It is not the style of this ownership regime.
 And it probably won't really help anything except the fans' bloodlust in the aftermath of an especially grueling four-game losing streak.

 But this has the look and feel and especially the smell of Reid's final season.
 He has burned through the equity he built with his first six seasons.
 He must be judged now on the product on the field and the decisions that led to its utter failure.

 Reid decided on the unheard-of promotion of Juan Castillo from offensive line coach to defensive coordinator.
 The defense is a mess.